annaviper/exoplanets/README.md

 # Overview

-Exploratory analysis and explonet classification of the stellar objects detected by the Kepler Space Telescope and confirmed exoplanets from astronomical literature.
+Exploratory analysis and exoplanet classification of the stellar objects detected by the Kepler Space Telescope and confirmed exoplanets from astronomical literature.

 ### Ideas and hypothesis